BlakeRain/blakerain.com/content/weeknotes/2026-W07/index.md

 [require registration]: https://docs.rocket.chat/v1/docs/register-your-workspace
 [list of alternatives]: https://taggart-tech.com/discord-alternatives/
 [made a script]: https://age-verifier.kibty.town/
+[age verification doesn't need to be a privacy footgun]: https://soatok.blog/2025/07/31/age-verification-doesnt-need-to-be-a-privacy-footgun/

 # 📚 Reading

 There's been a few things I've read this week.

+- [The Most Dejected I've Ever Felt]: Harassers Made Nude AI Images of Her, Then Started an OnlyFans.
 - [Have I hardened against LLMs?] by Baldur Bjarnason.
 - [Turing Post interview with Nathan Lambert].
 - [The Future was Federated]